Anne Jaclard: Later years

 In 1874, Anna and her husband returned to her native Russia.
 Victor found a job as a French teacher, and Anna worked primarily as a journalist and translator.
 She contributed to such oppositional papers as Delo and Slovo.
 The Jaclards also resumed friendly relations with Dostoyevsky.
 Neither Dostoyevsky's earlier efforts at courting Anna nor their strong political differences with the Jaclards prevented cordial and regular contact between them.
 She occasionally assisted him with translations into French, in which she was fluent.
 Anne Jaclard also resumed her contacts with revolutionary circles.
 She was acquainted with several members of the Narodnik movement 'to the people' in the 1870s and with the revolutionaries who, in 1879, formed the group Narodnaia Volia (The People's Will).
 In 1881, this group assassinated the tsar, Alexander II.
 However, the Jaclards had left Russia by then, and were not caught up in the repression which followed.
 In 1880, a general amnesty enabled Anne and Victor Jaclard to return to France.
 There, they resumed their journalistic work.

-Anna Jaclard died in 1887 and is buried in Neuilly-sur-Seine.
+Anna Jaclard died on 12 September 1887 and is buried in Neuilly-sur-Seine Old Communal Cemetery in Hauts-de-Seine, France.